Summu77/CSR/README.md

-# CSR: CLIP Spectral Robustness
+# CSR: Contrastive Spectral Rectification

 > **📄 Paper Status**: The associated paper is currently **under review**.
 Full details will be released upon acceptance.